 For more information on the ATV Scenic Tour, click here.

 To request your FREE copies of the ATV Scenic Tour brochure and ATV Trail Map, click here.

 ATV Trail Maps:

 - Tuscobia Trail (PDF)

 The Tuscobia Trail is a 74 mile trail that follows an abandoned railroad grade.
-The trail is open to ATV use from three miles West of Birchwood to Park Falls.
+The trail is open to ATV use beginning three miles west of Birchwood and extending all the way to Park Falls.

 - Wild Rivers Trail (PDF)

 The Wild Rivers Trail is a 96 mile trail that follows an abandoned railroad grade.
 The trail is currently open between Rice Lake and Solon Springs.
 The trail crosses Washburn County for 40 miles.
 For more information on the Wild Rivers Trail, click here.